MartSpeed/codingbyanthony-react/README.md

 ## Polymorphism
 <p>
+Code written to use an interface automagically(automatically) knows how to work with any number of different objects that provide the interface.
+Makes your code more reusable
     <ul>
-        <li>Code written to use an interface automagically(automatically) knows how to work with any number of different objects that provide the interface.</li>
         <li>Sibling descendants (child class) of a base class will all have the same interface but varying implementations.</li>
         <li>When you are not sure of the objects type at runtime and the most specific method is called.</li>
         <li>Therefore the behavior of the method called may differ, depending on the objects type at runtime.</li>